 عبارات ومصطلحات مألوفة

-accepted achievement active affairs agricultural Asia Assembly basic became become Brecher British called capital capitalist caste cent century China Civil Committee communal Congress constitution continued cooperation culture decision demand direct dominant economic elections equality established existence expressed fact followed forces foreign freedom Gandhi gave given growth hand Hindu idea imperialism important increase independence India industries interests issue Italy Jawaharlal Nehru land language later leaders leadership League living major mass means movement Muslim nationalist Nehru objectives organization Pakistan party period philosophy political position possible problem production programme provinces quoted relations remained represented resolution result rise rule rural says seemed social socialist society Soviet structure struggle thought tion trade Union United
+accepted achievement active affairs agricultural Asia Assembly basic became become Brecher British called capital capitalist caste cent century China Civil Committee communal Congress constitution continued cooperation culture decision demand direct dominant economic elections equality established existence expressed fact followed forces foreign freedom Gandhi gave given growth hand Hindu idea imperialism important increase independence India industries interests issue Italy Jawaharlal Nehru land language later leaders League living major mass means ment movement Muslim nationalist objectives organization Pakistan party period philosophy political position possible problem production programme provinces quoted relations remained represented resolution result rise role rule rural says seemed social socialist society Soviet structure struggle thought tion trade Union United